 Development of Safety Performance Function Prediction Models

-As noted in the previous section, the safety performance function (SPF) is used to calculate the predicted number of crashes needed in order to calculate the EB CMF.
+As noted in the previous section, the SPF is used to calculate the predicted number of crashes needed in order to calculate the EB CMF.
 The predicted crashes are calculated based on the curve characteristics, which for this study includes whether the road is divided, the natural logarithm (ln) of the curves’ deflection angle, the curve length, the ln of the AADT of the curve, the ln of the ball bank indicator (BBI) measurement of the curve, and the speed difference between the posted speed limit and the advisory curve speed limit.
 The calculation for the predicted number of crashes per year (P) given certain curve characteristics (Cn), coefficients for those characteristics (Yn), and an intercept C0 is as follows in Equation 2:

 lnP=C0+C1Y1+C2Y2+(C3)(Y2)…+(Cn)(Yn) (2)